 The three essential course books are Exploring World Geography: Part 1, Exploring World Geography: Part 2, and Exploring World Geography: Gazeteer.
 The two-volume textbook includes introductory information for the student, daily assignments, course material to read, and full-color illustrations.
 The two-part textbook frequently uses a storytelling approach rather than just relaying information.
 The Gazeteer is a visually rich resource, and its maps, photo essays, and primary source documents are assigned for use in conjunction with lessons in the textbook.
 All three books are hardcover.

 There is also a Student Review Pack that includes three smaller resources: a 20-page Guide for Parents and Answer Key, the Student Review Book, and the Quiz and Exam Book.

 In addition, students will need 12 other books that will be used with the various units in the course.
 These books are Know What You Believe, Blood Brothers, Patricia St. John Tells Her Own Story, A Long Walk to Water, The Day the World Stopped Turning, Kidnapped, Lost in the Barrens, Boys Without Names, Revolution Is Not a Dinner Party, Ann Judson: A Missionary Life for Burma, The Country of the Pointed Firs, and Tales from Silver Lands.
 The course is written for Protestants.
-This is evident throughout the course as well as in the choice of books such as Know What You Believe and the Protestant missionary stories of Patricia St. John and Ann Judson.
+This is evident in the two-part textbook as well as in the choice of books such as Know What You Believe and the Protestant missionary stories of Patricia St. John and Ann Judson.

 How It Works